GREAT BAY, Sint Maarten (DCOMM) – The 2018 holiday season is here.

-The number one concern this holiday season should be to make sure that whatever it is you buy for a child this year’s holiday season, make sure that it's safe – Shop Smart, Shop Safe.
+The number one concern this holiday season should be to make sure that whatever gift you buy for a child this year’s holiday season, make sure that it's safe – Shop Smart, Shop Safe.
 Check the safety information of toys before you purchase them.

-Before purchasing or giving any gift, particularly any intended for a child, double check to make sure the gifts do not pose a hazard or put the child at risk of danger by reading the safety instructions and conditions attached to the gift.
+Before purchasing or giving any gift, particularly any intended for a child, double check to make sure the gifts does not pose a hazard or put the child at risk of danger.
+Carefully read the safety instructions and conditions attached to the gift.

 Here are some safety tips for holiday season shopping: select toys suitable for a child's age, abilities, skills and interest level; for infants, toddlers, and all children who still mouth objects, avoid toys with small parts, which could pose a fatal choking hazard.